expo/expo/packages/expo-updates/README.md

 - [Documentation for the main branch](https://github.com/expo/expo/blob/main/docs/pages/versions/unversioned/sdk/updates.md)
 - [Documentation for the latest stable release](https://docs.expo.dev/versions/latest/sdk/updates/)

 Additionally, for an introduction to this module and tooling around OTA updates, you can watch [this talk](https://www.youtube.com/watch?v=Si909la3rLk) by [@esamelson](https://github.com/esamelson) from ReactEurope 2020.
+Note: `expo eject` (mentioned @9:10) is no longer needed to implement native code.
+See [Development Builds](https://docs.expo.dev/development/introduction/#from-expo-go-to-development-builds).

 ## Compatibility